Women in Islam: Behavior and rights within marriage

 Islamic law and practice recognize gender disparity, in part, by assigning separate rights and obligations to a woman in married life.
 A woman's space is in the private sphere of the home, and a man's is in the public sphere.
 Women must primarily fulfill marital and maternal responsibilities, whereas men are financial and administrative stewards of their families.
 According to Sayyid Qutb, the Quran "gives the man the right of guardianship or superiority over the family structure to prevent dissension and friction between the spouses.
 The equity of this system lies in the fact that God both favoured the man with the necessary qualities and skills for the 'guardianship' and also charged him with the duty to provide for the structure's upkeep."

 The Quran considers the love between men and women to be a Sign of God.
-This said, the Quran also permits men to first admonish, then lightly tap or push and even beat her, if he suspects nushuz (disobedience, disloyalty, rebellion, ill conduct) in his wife.
+This said, the Quran also permits men to first admonish, then lightly tap, if he suspects nushuz (disobedience, disloyalty, rebellion, ill conduct) in his wife.